 Hopefully this post has been informative and encouraging.
 I know I am not the only one who has faced the difficult decision of how to treat depression, anxiety and/or chronic pain.
 If you have a similar story, I would love to hear it.
-Updates will be forthcoming!
+[Check out progress updates below!]

 For more information, visit the following resources:

 I am no longer taking Wellbutrin and I plan to begin SLOWLY weaning off of my daily 60mg of Cymbalta (according to the schedule created with my doctor) by the end of this month.